JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 Pkg.add(url = "https://github.com/JuliaLang/Example.jl")
 ```

-All other commands that we introduced above can be used similarly.

 ```@raw html
 </p></div>
 ```

 !!! warning "JuliaHub"
-    [JuliaHub](https://juliahub.com) is a web service provided by [Julia Computing](https://juliacomputing.com/) that allows you to explore the ecosystem, build packages, and run code in the cloud on large machines and clusters on demand.
-The most important feature for beginners is the possibility to explore packages, documentation, repositories, or codes in a simple unified way.
+    [JuliaHub](https://juliahub.com) is a web service provided by [Julia Computing](https://juliacomputing.com/) that allows to explore the Julia ecosystem, build packages, and run code in the cloud.
+It allows for exploring packages, documentation, repositories and code written by other users.

 ## Enviroments